LcicC/inference-systems-agda/README.md

 # Inference Systems in Agda

-An Agda library for inference systems
+An Agda library for inference systems.

 Main ideas of the library are described in a paper presented at [ITP 2021](http://easyconferences.eu/itp2021/), available [here](https://drops.dagstuhl.de/opus/volltexte/2021/13908/).

+Latest release has been tested with Agda 2.6.2.1 and stdlib 1.7.1

 ### How to use the library